15 of the best video game soundtracks in 2023

 The amount of video games with soundtracks that slap is immense, and the list continues to grow.
-From atmospheric melodies to synthwave sounds and beyond, it can be quite whimsical how video games will often have you feeling affectionately towards genres of music or specific songs that you may have never given a second thought to otherwise.
+From atmospheric melodies to synthwave sounds and beyond, it can be quite whimsical how some of the best video game soundtracks will often have you feeling affectionately towards genres of music or specific songs that you may have never given a second thought to otherwise.

 There are a mass of brilliant soundtracks out there, but which ones would we argue are the best of the best?
 I very well could be here all day listing various contenders, but I’ve done my best to try and narrow it down to just 15, and I’ll no doubt be mad at myself in less than 24 hours when someone points out yet another brilliant soundtrack that didn’t make the cut.